Home

 • The belt deck width of the tread mills should be at least 20" wide for safety and comfort.
 Some of us may cut a little wider path when we walk now than we did in the 'old' days.

-• Pick the proper quality and performance level for your weight.
+• Pick the proper performance level for your weight.
 Heavier people require a heavier duty machine.
 Choose a machine that is rated for at least 50 pounds heavier than the heaviest person who will be walking on it.
 The best machines can easily handle people weighing 350 pounds.

 • Choose tread mills that allow you to record or create your own custom programs.
 At least one program per person using the machine is good.
 More is better.